thosgood/this-weeks-finds/markdown/151-200/week176.md

 with all morphisms being invertible.
 Functors between these special categories are just group homomorphisms, and natural transformations between these functors are just conjugations!
-If you don't follow this, check out ["Week 73"](#week73) - you'll see the above equation is just a special case of the definition of "natural transformation".
+If you don't follow this, check out ["Week 73"](#week73) --- you'll see the above equation is just a special case of the definition of "natural transformation".

 For fans of group theory, one nice thing about this $2$-category is that it explains where "inner automorphisms" fit into the grand
 $n$-categorical scheme of things.
-It also explains why conjugations become important in algebraic topology when you're playing around with the "fundamental group": this is actually a 2-functor from the $2$-category of
+It also explains why conjugations become important in algebraic topology when you're playing around with the "fundamental group": this is actually a $2$-functor from the $2$-category of

-    spaces with basepoint,
+- spaces with basepoint,
-    base-point-preserving maps, and
+- base-point-preserving maps, and
-    not-necessarily-basepoint-preserving homotopies
+- not-necessarily-basepoint-preserving homotopies

 to the $2$-category of

-    groups,
+- groups,
-    group homomorphisms, and
+- group homomorphisms, and
-    conjugations.
+- conjugations.

 We can also cook up a $2$-category of rings which works in a similar way;
-the objects are rings, the morphisms are ring homomorphisms, and the 2-morphisms are conjugations, defined by the same formula as above.
+the objects are rings, the morphisms are ring homomorphisms, and the
+$2$-morphisms are conjugations, defined by the same formula as above.

-Mueger's work uses this $2$-category, or more precisely, a sub-$2$-category where we use not *all* rings, but only certain specially nice type III factors, and not *all* homomorphisms, but only certain specially nice *-homomorphisms.
-He gives a nice simple condition for a morphism in this $2$-category to have a "two-sided adjoint" - meaning precisely that it's part of what I called an "ambidextrous adjunction" in ["Week 174"](#week174).
+Mueger's work uses this $2$-category, or more precisely, a sub-$2$-category where we use not *all* rings, but only certain specially nice type III factors, and not *all* homomorphisms, but only certain specially nice
+$*$-homomorphisms.
+He gives a nice simple condition for a morphism in this $2$-category to have a "two-sided adjoint" --- meaning precisely that it's part of what I called an "ambidextrous adjunction" in ["Week 174"](#week174).
 And as we saw back then, any ambidextrous adjunction gives a Frobenius object!
 So, he gets lots of Frobenius